-We talked to John Mayall, Managing Director of EAS that owns the Essential Project about the EA enterprise architecture tool built by award winning enterprise architects and here is what he said about it.
+John Mayall, Managing Director of EAS that owns the Essential Project tells us about the EA enterprise architecture tool built by enterprise architects.

 First of all, how are you and your family doing in these COVID-19 times?

 John Mayall: We’re doing OK thanks, home-schooling has been interesting, but we’ve got through that, and so far, we’ve been lucky and avoided catching the virus, which is the best you can hope for at the moment.

 Tell us about you, your career, how you founded Essential Project.